HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

         The [download][2]{target=_blank} link points to the actual _development code_ in the _master_ branch.

 !!! warning
     You have to use component version consistently with the firmware version on your plates.
-For example, if your plates are at firmware version 0.6, you also need to use component version 0.6 to ensure interoperability.
+For example, if your plates are at firmware version `0.7.x`, you also need to use component version `0.7.y` to ensure interoperability.
+Only the first two digits matter, i.e. `0.7`, the last one can be different.

     Home Assistant will show a warning if it finds a version mismatch.
-Note that you can only have one version of the component installed at a time so a mix of plate versions cannot be deployed.
+Note that you can only have one version of the component installed at a time so a mix of plate firmware versions is not supported.

 ## Configuration